 All you need to remember about mascara is to take the time to brush through your eyelashes so they don’t look clumpy.
 Also, higher quality mascaras won’t smudge and flake off as the day goes on.

 I’ve been reading a lot of beauty and fashion bloggers will wear fake eyelashes for their photo shoots.
-I’ve also noticed more and more girls wearing falsies in every day life.
-I would be a liar if I said I would turn down eyelash extensions, but you won’t catch me attempting to wear falsies each day and tragically gluing my eyes shut for fun.
+I’ve also noticed more and more girls wearing falsies in everyday life.
+I would be a liar if I said I would turn down eyelash extensions, but you won’t catch me attempting to wear falsies each day and tragically glueing my eyes shut for fun.
 I save that, and this special mascara, for special occasions.

 6. Yes Way Rosé!